 As you embark on your educational journey with us, I want to welcome you to Northwestern Connecticut Community College.
+We have witnessed unprecedented times recently but through these difficulties, Northwestern has continued to provide a safe and comprehensive educational experience for all our students.

-NCCC was the top ranked Connecticut community college in 2016, 2017, 2018 and again in 2019 by the personal finance website Wallethub.com.
-We were also ranked the #1 community college in the U.S. in terms of zero student loan defaults.
+Northwestern was named the top ranked Connecticut community college again in 2021, as well as twentieth in the nation by the personal finance website Wallethub.com.
+We are proud of our Connecticut ranking, which we have held since 2016, and equally proud that we have also been ranked the #1 community college in the United States in terms of zero student loan defaults.

 We are the on-ramp to your future.
-We offer the classes that you need in a supportive environment with state-of-the-art technology, and faculty and staff who inspire a love of learning.
+We offer the classes that you need in a supportive environment with state-of-the-art technology, and faculty and staff who inspire a love of lifetime learning.

 At a time when everyone is concerned about the cost of college, our affordable tuition and highly transferable courses will make it possible for you to get the training and education that you need.
 Our students understand that pursuing an education beyond high school is critical to a successful future in the 21st century.
-Our goal is to give you the skills necessary to compete in a technological world, in careers that maybe haven't even been invented yet.
+Our goal is to give you the skills necessary to compete in a technological world - in careers that maybe haven't even been invented yet.

-Whether you come to us for an Associate's degree and transfer on to earn a Bachelor's degree; or to enroll in a certificate program and retrain for new career options; or to just learn something new that has always interested you - we thank you for coming to the right place.
+Whether you come to us for an Associate's degree and transfer on to earn a Bachelor's degree; or to enroll in a certificate whether you come to us for an Associate's degree and transfer on to earn a Bachelor's degree; or to enroll in a certificate program and re-train for new career options; or to just learn something new that has always interested you - we thank you for coming to the right place.

 The Northwestern Connecticut Community College family joins me in welcoming you to our community of learners.
-Make the most of your time on campus and get involved!
+I invite you to make the most of your time on campus and get involved in one or more of the many clubs and programs we offer to students.